 Stereotactic radiotherapy requires appropriate preparation and has to be carefully planned.
-Firstly, you will have an appointment with a clinical oncologist in an outpatient clinic who will explain the details of the planned therapy.
-After this appointment, we will organise some imaging which you will need to have done in addition to any previous imaging you may have had.
-This will include a planning CT scan which is done within the radiotherapy department and a MRI scan which is done in the new QE.
+Firstly, you will have an appointment with a clinical oncologist in an outpatient clinic, who will explain the details of the planned therapy.
+After this appointment, we will organise some scans, which you will need to have done in addition to any previous imaging you may have had.
+This will include a planning CT scan which is done within the radiotherapy department and a MRI scan which is also performed at the hospital.

-What needs to happen for my stereotactic radiosurgery/stereotactic radiotherapy to be planned?
+What needs to happen for my stereotactic radiosurgery or stereotactic radiotherapy to be planned?